 Farmhouse textiles aren't fussy.
 Fabrics are relaxed, comfortable, and inviting.
 Textures like cotton, burlap, leather, and patterns such as stripes, florals, and checks give an eclectic feel.
 Area rugs are often used to soften wood floors and add visual interest.

 Want to get that farmhouse style look in your home?
-Check back with us soon to see the HGTV Fixer Upper rugs and furnishings we’ll have to offer!
 Need a little inspiration?
 Stop by our Pinterest page to view our board on farmhouse charm.